 Stay Consistent

 Perhaps one of the largest reasons McDonald’s has been successful for so long is their brand consistency.
-Customers always know what to expect when they come to McDonald’s.
+Customers always know what to expect when they come through to a McDonald’s brand experience.
 With nearly 40,000 outlets, the famous golden arches are well known worldwide.

 McDonald’s promises affordable fast food options along with speedy service.
 They expanded their approach to include breakfast, lunch, dinner, and dessert items on the menu.
 No matter where customers are, they expect that consistency when they come to McDonald’s.
 Even when McDonald’s experiments with new items, they always make sure it can be produced at a high-speed.